captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

   - [ ] Validate what "delete" does
   - [ ] Is it possible to actually get the compiler to emit a ~ bitwise compliment instruction?
   - [ ] Add tests for left and right shift and document

+- [ ] **Suspicions to confirm**

+  - [ ] The stack protection value is the number of arguments taken by the function being called
+    - [ ] Conditionally checked based on the result of the bitmask
+    - [ ] Eventually removed all-together
+    - [ ] Bitmask determines if it is checked at all

 - [ ] Document startup code.
 The compiler injects some startup code that tests the VM version number and does some other stuff.
 Would be good to document what we know about that code.
 - [ ] Could we look at the compiler in Ghidra and see what the cli flags are?